kwonus/Quelle-Obsolete/Quelle.md

 - Implicit
 - Explicit

 Explicit verbs always begin with an **@**.
-There can be, at most, one explicit action per statement.
-Any number of implicit actions are allowed in a compound statement.
-Implicit clauses are always separated by a semi-colon.
-A semi-colon is not required to separated implicit clauses from a final explicit clause.
+There can be, at most, one *explicit* action per statement.
+Contrariwise, any number of *implicit* actions are allowed in a compound statement.
+Implicit clauses are to be separated by a semi-colon.
+A semi-colon is <u>not</u> required to separate an *implicit* clauses from a final *explicit* action.
+Similarly, a semi-colon is <u>not</u> required after a *clear* clause, as these clauses already terminate with punctuation (!).
+However, extraneous semi-colons are permitted, even when not required.

 STATUS and SYSTEM clauses are constrained to be Simple Statements.
 Therefore, a simple statement in Quelle has one of these two forms: